Choose between 'AAP Nirbhar' and Atmanirbhar, says Amit Shah ahead of MCD polls | Politics

 Choose between 'AAP Nirbhar' and Atmanirbhar, says Amit Shah ahead of MCD polls

-Union Home Minister Amit Shah on Thursday said the Arvind Kejriwal-led party wanted Delhi to be AAP Nirbhar while the BJP wanted the national capital to be Atmanirbhar, and asked people to choose between the two in the MCD elections.Speaking at the launch of a waste-to-energy WTE plant in Tehkhand here, Shah accused the Kejriwal government of step-motherly treatment to the erstwhile three civic bodies and said it owed Rs 40,000 crore to the municipal corporations.They Kejriwal-led party want Delhi to be AAP Nirbhar.
+Union Home Minister Amit Shah on Thursday said the Arvind Kejriwal-led party wanted Delhi to be AAP Nirbhar while the BJP wanted the city to be Atmanirbhar, and asked people to choose between the two in the MCD elections.At the launch of a waste-to-energy plant in Tehkhand here, he accused the Kejriwal government of step-motherly treatment to the erstwhile three civic bodies and said it owed Rs 40,000 crore to the municipal corporations.They Kejriwal-led party want Delhi to be AAP Nirbhar.

 - Country: